CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Can check if a circuit satisfies all requirements with `valid_circuit`
 .. `get_compiled_circuit` modifies a circuit to try to satisfy all backend requirements if possible (restrictions on measurements or conditional gate support may not be fixed by compilation)

 Knowing the requirements of each :py:class:`~pytket.backends.Backend` is handy in case it has consequences for how you design a :py:class:`~pytket.circuit.Circuit`, but can generally be abstracted away.
-Calling :py:meth:`~pytket.backends.Backend.valid_circuit()` can check whether or not a :py:class:`~pytket.circuit.Circuit` satisfies every requirement to run on the :py:class:`~pytket.backends.Backend`, and if it is not immediately valid then :py:meth:`Backend.get_compiled_circuit` will try to solve all of the remaining constraints when possible (note that restrictions on measurements or conditional gate support may not be fixed by compilation), and return a new :py:class:`~pytket.circuit.Circuit`.
+Calling :py:meth:`~pytket.backends.Backend.valid_circuit()` can check whether or not a :py:class:`~pytket.circuit.Circuit` satisfies every requirement to run on the :py:class:`~pytket.backends.Backend`, and if it is not immediately valid then :py:meth:`~pytket.backends.Backend.get_compiled_circuit` will try to solve all of the remaining constraints when possible (note that restrictions on measurements or conditional gate support may not be fixed by compilation), and return a new :py:class:`~pytket.circuit.Circuit`.

 .. jupyter-execute::